mcdrummerman/redfern-bootstrap-confirm/README.md

 });
 ```

-The [basic example](https://github.com/mcdrummerman/redfern-bootstrap-confirm/tree/master/basic%20example) has a few more examples of how to accomplish this.
+The [GitHub Page](http://github.com/mcdrummerman/redfern-bootstrap-confirm) has more examples.

 License
 ----